TITLE 89: SOCIAL SERVICES

 "DHS" – means the Illinois Department of Human Services and does not include any contractor, grantee, nominee agency or service provider.

-"Individualized Education Program (IEP)" – a written statement for a student that provides at a minimum a statement of: the student's present levels of educational performance; annual goals and short-term instructional objectives; specific special education and related services; the extent of participation in the basic special education program; the projected dates for initiation of services; anticipated duration of services; appropriate objective criteria and evaluation procedures; and a schedule for annual determination of short-term objectives.
+"Individualized Education Plan" or "IEP" – a written statement for a student that provides at a minimum a statement of: the student's present levels of educational performance; annual goals and short-term instructional objectives; specific special education and related services; the extent of participation in the basic special education program; the projected dates for initiation of services; anticipated duration of services; appropriate objective criteria and evaluation procedures; and a schedule for annual determination of short-term objectives.

-"Local School District" – means the district in which a student and/or parent resides.
+"Local School District" – means the district in which a student and/or parent or guardian resides.

 "Non-academic Activities" – means activities relating to the students' social and recreational needs (e.g., sports, clubs, and student council).

-"Parent Counseling and Training" – means assisting parents in understanding the special needs of their child and providing parents with information about child development.
+"Parent or Guardian Counseling and Training" – means assisting parents or guardians in understanding the special needs of their child and providing parents or guardians with information about child development.

-"Personal Representative" – means an individual who has been designated by the student or parent to serve as a representative during an appeal procedure.
+"Personal Representative" – means an individual who has been designated by the student or parent or guardian to serve as a representative during an appeal procedure.

 "Secretary" – means the Secretary of the Illinois Department of Human Services.